06Dan1el/Community-Skill-Swap-Hub/README1.md

 - LUCIDE REACT: The lucid react is an open source icon library whihc is modern and contains react components.
 The reason for its use is due to the fact that it maintains a consistent design hence allowing for all icons to have the same language design.
 It also gives it a more professional appearance by making the icon styles look more clean.
 The lucid react also enhances the performance due to each of the icons used being from 1 to 2 kb, there are no large SVG files which are needed to be downloaded and it only loads icons that are to be used.

 ### Comparison with Alternative Front-End Technologies
+Although there were other alternatives to be used in the place of the fllowing front end technologies used.
+These are the comparisons in which is the reason they were not used.

 ## Back-End Technologies